 In 2010, when the McKenna Park gas well was fully operational, I lived a little closer to it than I do now, just off Fry Street and Scripture Street, only about 4,500 feet from the well.
 I was in college, and wanted to be close to the University of North Texas (UNT) campus to ride my bike to class.

 The first time I met activist Cathy McMullen was when she came over to my former partner’s house to discuss organizing the neighborhood with us.
-We needed to do very basic things – set up an email listserv and list our concerns to take to city council.
-That summer, we organized several rallies at the park and went door-to-door with a petition to demand that city council members deny Range Resource’s special-use permit to drill at the site.
+We needed to do very basic things — set up an email listserve and list our concerns to take to city council.
+That summer, we organized several rallies at the park and went door to door with a petition to demand that city council members deny Range Resource’s special-use permit to drill at the site.

 Cathy is usually seen at meetings in a pair of nondescript nursing scrubs, her thickly-framed glasses attached around her neck, and always in a pair of comfortable tennis shoes.
-Like my mother, she is a home-health nurse.
-She often finds herself up late finishing up her patient charting after a full day’s work as a nurse and a local fracktivist.
+She is a home-health nurse and often finds herself up late finishing up her patient charting after a full day’s work as a nurse and a local fracktivist.